gregwhitaker/ignition/iam/README.md

 ##User Accounts
 Configures groups and roles for user accounts.

-* The user role has full access to the AWS API, excluding IAM management.
+* User accounts have full access to the AWS API, excluding IAM management.

 ###setup-user-role
 Creates a role with full access to the AWS API, excluding IAM management.